theayushshivkumar/theayushshivkumar.github.io/_projects/GRB.md

 <div class="caption">

-(Adopted directly from P.P.Bordoloi et al. (2026); under review) **Temporal Binning Scheme and Corresponding Epeak Evolution** Panels (a) and (b) show the hard-to-soft E<sub>peak</sub> evolution case, while panels (c) and (d) correspond to the intensity-tracking E<sub>peak</sub> evolution.
+(Adopted directly from P. P. Bordoloi et al. (2026); under review) **Temporal Binning Scheme and Corresponding Epeak Evolution** Panels (a) and (b) show the hard-to-soft E<sub>peak</sub> evolution case, while panels (c) and (d) correspond to the intensity-tracking E<sub>peak</sub> evolution.
 In each panel, the green solid curve represents the underlying Norris pulse used to model the flux evolution, and the red solid curve represents E<sub>peak</sub> evolution.
 The vertical magenta dashed lines indicate the edges of the main time-resolved bins obtained using the two binning methods (constant fluence: (a), (c) and Bayesian blocks: (b), (d) ), whereas the thin grey vertical dotted lines mark the fine bins introduced within each main bin.
 The green points denote the average flux in each fine bin, and the red points indicate the corresponding average E<sub>peak</sub> values.
 The red shaded regions represent time intervals where the flux falls below the adopted detector threshold and are excluded from the analysis.

 </div>